-Minimum Wage and Overtime Changes Affect Home Health Care IndustryAdded by Hawley Troxell in Articles & Publications, Employment Law on September 17, 2013
+Minimum Wage and Overtime Changes Affect Home Health Care IndustryAdded by Hawley Troxell in Articles & Blogs, Employment Law on September 17, 2013

 Today the US Department of Labor (DOL) made an announcement that will affect companies providing direct health care, such as home health care agencies.
 The Department of Labor announced its final rule expanding the Fair Labor Standards Act’s (FLSA) minimum wage and overtime protections to many workers who provide home care assistance to elderly people and others.